Rating Methodology: 4.0★ + 86% | MaidProvider.ph

 Q: Why include Yelp's 2.2★ in the average?

 A: Transparency.
-Most agencies hide bad ratings or delete platforms.
+Most agencies present only their strongest platform.
 Including our lowest-rated platform — where the majority of negative reviews date to our early operational years — proves:

 We attempted to verify and resolve each complaint by reaching out to reviewers directly — most did not respond or could not be matched to records in our deployment system.